AnonymouX47/term-image/docs/source/guide/concepts.rst

 Terminal Queries
 ----------------

-Some features of this library require the aquisition of certain information from the :term:`active terminal`.
-A single iteration of this aquisition procedure is called a **query**.
+Some features of this library require the acquisition of certain information from the :term:`active terminal`.
+A single iteration of this acquisition procedure is called a **query**.

 A query involves three major steps: